 Do the Fey inhabit a world very close to ours?
 Or are the Otherfolk simply a metaphor for the hidden hand of Fate that persistently controls our destiny?
 Those who attended were expected to leave all preconceptions at the threshold before venturing into the twilight world of the Fey.
-In this computer-illustrated talk John explored the darker perception that the Celtic people of these islands had of the Otherworld.
+In this computer-illustrated talk Silverspear explored the darker perception that the Celtic people of these islands had of the Otherworld.
 As a counter-balance to that, he also explored the more sanitised and friendlier perception of the Fey as promoted by the New Age fraternity today.

 Gef The Talking Mongoose

 In 1931, on the west coast of the Isle of Man, a remote farmhouse, known as Cashen’s Gap (or Doarlish Cashen in Manx), became the scene of a strange phenomenon that drew the attention of sightseers, journalists, and famous psychic investigators of the day, such as Harry Price, R. S. Lambert and Nandor Fodor.
 Cashen’s Gap had become the residence of an allegedly talking mongoose by the name of Gef.
 Was it a hoax?
 Or was it a manifestation of a genuine paranormal nature?
 In this illustrated talk, Silverspear examined various facets of this intriguing and somewhat incredulous case, suggesting that there was a lot more to Gef than met the eye.

 Why Music is Magical